If you’re struggling to recover your money from chronic debtors, you may want to hire a collection agency.

-To this end, a debt collector can go to any length to contact you through your mobile number, employer, relatives, friends or even neighbours.
+To this end, a debt collector can go to any length to contact a debtor through their mobile number, employer, relatives, friends, or even neighbors.

-However, if you consent your creditor not to contact through a third party, so shall it be.
+However, if a debtor consent to a creditor not to contact them through a third party, so shall it be.

 What Can a Debt Collector Do in Canada?